Make-School-Courses/BEW-2.4-Decentralized-Apps-Distributed-Protocols/README.md

 By the end of the course, you will be able to ...

-1. Build a full-stack dApp that uses the Ethereum protocol
-1. Identify and describe different payable assets on the blockchain
 1. Develop contracts using the Solidity protocol
+1. Build a full-stack dApp using Truffle, Ganache, and Web3.js
+1. Identify and describe different token-based asset standards and use cases on the blockchain
 1. Speak professionally on the use cases surrounding decentralized applications and protocols

 ## Schedule